Ultimate Huntington Beach Real Estate Investing Guide for 2026

 Short-Term Rental Cash-on-Cash Return

-A short-term rental’s cash-on-cash return can inform you if the purchase is a reasonable use of your money.
-Take your projected Net Operating Income (NOI) and divide it by the cash amount you’re ready to invest.
-The percentage you get is your cash-on-cash return.
-High cash-on-cash return shows that you will regain your money faster and the investment will have a higher return.
-Loan-assisted investments will have a higher cash-on-cash return because you will be spending less of your cash.
+A short-term rental's cash-on-cash return will tell you if the purchase is a practical use of your money.
+You can compute the cash-on-cash return by taking your Net Operating Income (NOI) and dividing it by your cash being invested.
+The result comes as a percentage.
+High cash-on-cash return means that you will get back your capital quicker and the purchase will be more profitable.
+Loan-assisted investments will have a stronger cash-on-cash return because you will be using less of your capital.

 Average Short-Term Rental Capitalization (Cap) Rates